 Manage User Access

 Effective user management can be another best way to enhance data security when building a website.
 So always limit who has access to your website and its data.
-If there are more people to manage or operate your website, be sure they only have permission to the specific areas of the website.
-For instance, if you have an employee who is responsible to update content on the website, you should allow him/her access to the website as author or contributor.
+If there are more people managing or operating your website, be sure they only have permission to the specific areas of the website.
+For instance, if you have an employee who is responsible to update content on the website, you should allow him/her access to the website as an author or contributor.
 Implementation of multi-factor authentication is another best way to manage user access to your website.
 You can take it further through the .htaccess file.

 Choose a reliable hosting Provider

-Signing up with a secure and reliable web hosting company is a key element to maintain good website security.
+Signing up with a secure and reliable web hosting company is a key element to maintaining good website security.
 Before buying a hosting plan, be sure that the provider is aware of cybersecurity threats and is also keen to keep your website data in secure hands.
 Also, ask if they are ready to back your data up to a cloud server which would also be easier to restore in case of any unforeseen incident like hacking or a cyber-attack.
 Hosting providers should also be ready to provide you with 24/7 technical support in order to get things right when needed.